nzkelvin/nzkelvin.github.io/_posts/2023-04-13-azure-ad-b2c-custom-policies.markdown

 3. **CryptographicKeys:** A list of cryptographic keys used in the technical profile.
 These keys can be thought of as secret codes necessary for ensuring secure communication.

 4. **InputClaimsTransformations:** A list of transformations that should be executed before any claims are sent to the claims provider or the relying party.
 These transformations are like pre-processing steps in a production line, ensuring that the input is in the right form before it's processed.

+## Scenarios
+### Copy claim
+To do so, you need to use [the CopyClaim claim transforation](https://learn.microsoft.com/en-us/azure/active-directory-b2c/general-transformations#doesclaimexist)

+Readonly claim doesn't seem to work.

 ## Logging